 1 THE BACKGROUND

 Oil Spill Response Limited is an international industry-funded cooperative which responds to oil spills around the world.
-It has 12 global locations and employs around 270 people, 150 travelling regularly.
+It has 12 global locations employing around 270 people – with 150 travelling regularly throughout the pandemic.

 2 THE CHALLENGE

 With the company’s work deemed essential, some employees have continued to travel, even at the peak of the pandemic.
 Travel bookers have had to navigate complex and fastchanging border requirements, which are different for vaccinated and non-vaccinated travellers, and also deal with air and hotel capacity constraints.
 “We’re nowhere near the previous levels of travel but as a travel manager it feels like more because it’s now so complicated,” said the company’s Alice Linley-Munro.
 “We’ve been rushed off our feet and I only breathe out when travellers return home.”
 The company prides itself on supporting the mental wellbeing of its people and recognised that concerns over Covid-19 made this even more vital.

 Within weeks of the coronavirus emerging, the company began putting together a document, called the ‘Human Factor’, designed to allay as many fears as possible for its travellers.
 It covers off everything,” explains Linley-Munro.
 “It’s a 12-page document which runs through all the different scenarios, such as ‘what if I have to quarantine?’, ‘what if I catch Covid while I’m away?’ or ‘what if one of my family members catches it?’.
 It’s a comprehensive checklist, down to tiniest of details.
 We wanted to cover off anything our people could potentially worry about.”